 If the answer is “yes”, please provide information on the conditions under which your domestic legal framework permits shifting the burden of proof to the defendant.

-Does your domestic legislation empower courts/authorities to make available or seize bank, financial or commercial records for:
+Does your country’s legal framework empower courts/authorities to make available or seize bank, financial or commercial records for:

 (a) Investigation or prosecution of offences covered by the Convention in your country?